VenkataRavitejaGullapudi/Java/Readme.md

 4. default

 - Default: The data members, class or methods which are not declared using any access modifiers i.e. having _*default*_ access modifier are accessible only within the same package.
-- Private data members are accessible only within the class
+- Private: data members are accessible only within the class
 - public: Everywhere it can be accessed
--
+- protected: data members or methods are accessible only within the current class and its child classes only (only parent class and child classes can access the protected variables).
+    - If no child classes it can be accessible only within the class.

 ### Classes
 It is collection of data members and member functions.